Utility Patents Under Federal Law

-Utility patents can be mechanical, electrical, or chemical.
+Utility patents can be mechanical, electrical, or chemical, but will only be granted if specific patent requirements are met.
 To make sure your invention is new, you need to search all of the earlier developments in the field of the invention.
 This involves searching U.S. (and sometimes foreign) patents, as well as other publications like scientific and technical journals, to find related inventions.

 As the name “utility patent” suggests, the invention must be both useful from a practical standpoint and operable.
 There is a “beneficial use” strand of the utility requirement, which involves morality, but it has not been applied broadly for years.
 When applying for a patent, you must be able to show how the invention works in the real world.
 Fantastic or hypothetical machines, such as a perpetual motion machine, are not patentable.

 An invention will be found to have utility when a person with ordinary skill in the art immediately appreciates why the invention is useful based on the invention’s characteristics, and its usefulness is specific, credible, and substantial.
 The latter requirement means that the invention cannot be considered a throwaway or insubstantial.
 You need to show only one utility for a claimed invention.